Desperate Hours: Production

+The scene comes in the middle of the film, where at present there seems a slight ellipse.
+The agent Lindsay Crouse attempts to 'turn' Kelly Lynch by revealing that she herself was once attracted to a violent man.
+"She's telling the truth, using her life on Kelly, like an actress, so it's a diabolical scene, really.
+We made several quite good takes, but they were missing that really high note.
+Just as I'd done with Christopher Walken in Deer Hunter, when without warning he spat in De Niro's face, I took Lindsay aside and told her just before the shot to take Kelly's face in her hands and kiss her with all the passion and compassion she could manage."
+Cimino achieved the desired effect.
+"When I said, 'Cut', everybody whooped, they knew we'd hit that high c above c."

+Cimino later embellished on how he directed Crouse and Lynch:

 They finished the take, I went and I kissed them both; I said, "God, what a brilliant, amazing scene!"
 So I look Lindsay aside—who's the more serious actress—and I told her, "I need one more take [...]
 When you hear me say 'Roll camera', I want you to take Kelly, Kelly's face in your hand, I want you to bring her face to you and I want you to just come down to her mouth and give her the most passionate kiss you've ever given anybody in your life."
 She says, "Okay."
 And Kelly didn't know what was coming!
 So, the two girls are ready.
 Now, just as we start this last take, these big, fat white snowflakes start coming down.
 It was like a miracle...
 [These] white mountains, and these big, fat snowflakes would just stick like flowers, like snow flowers, on their hair and their wardrobe.
 And, so, I said "Roll camera" and Lindsay took Kelly's face and she kissed her so passionate.
 Kelly... she was immobilized, she was in such shock, you know.
 And, in that moment, I [whispered] "Action!", and Lindsay starts to speak.
 And, the result was just mind-blowing!
 I mean, the whole crew was standing one feet[sic] off the ground.
 We could... we knew that was the moment of transcendence, we knew we had achieved something, and God is giving us these snow flowers, you know."